nvngroup/pitu/DOCUMENTATION-en.md

 #### 3. Sending to Groups, Contacts, and Status

-- Baileys automatically detects if the JID is a group, contact, or status, and adjusts sending as needed.
+- Pitu automatically detects if the JID is a group, contact, or status, and adjusts sending as needed.
 - For groups, it handles distribution to all participants and management of encryption keys (Signal Protocol).
 - For status, it uses the special JID `status@broadcast`.